chastitywhiterose/Chastity-Chess-Chapters/resume/ChastityResumeRevolution.md

 # Introduction

+What you are about to read is my document containing my resume and plenty of additional details that short resume cannot cover.
+I use this information to create resumes depending on the need.
+This gives me a common source which allows me to keep the information up to date.

 One of the most valuable things I learned during my portfolio classes was the fact that resumes are required to be read by Artificial Intelligence before some of them are passed to an actual employer who may hire a person for the job.

 The implications of this are both negative and positive.
 On the one hand, it makes writing a good resume harder because it must be able to be read by a machine easily, but at the same time look good to an actual human.
 However, the addition of AI into the mix also means that there is theoretically an objective method by which a resume can be judged.